Xenonauts: Reception

 Xenonauts was generally well received by critics, receiving a score of 85% from PC Gamer, and a 77% on Metacritic, based on 21 reviews.

 Community Edition

 Shortly after the release of the stable version Goldhawk Interactive allowed selected members of the community to access the source code.
-This resulted in the Windows only platform based community edition of the game, called Xenonauts:Community Edition, which continues development of an independent branch of the game, adding new features and bugfixes.
+This resulted in the Windows only platform based community edition of the game, called Xenonauts: Community Edition, which continues development of an independent branch of the game, adding new features and bugfixes.
 The 1.5 version of Xenonauts incorporated a large number of these changes.
-While as of February 2017 Goldhawk's version of the game is in maintenance mode, X:CE keeps updating the game with the most recent release in May 2020, although no plans for subsequent releases exist.
+While as of February 2017 Goldhawk's version of the game is in maintenance mode, Community Edition keeps updating the game with the most recent release in May 2020, a new release has recently been released as a demo under the name of Xenonauts 2 on the 18th of July 2023.